fadhlillah2/parking-project-FE/README.md

-1) First clone this repository
+1)First clone this repository

-2) then just move to the directory related
+2)Then just move to the directory related

 3)run command  for setting up new npm package                 --> npm init